 The new short-form video sharing platform is allowing users in over 50 countries to create up to 30-second video clips, edit with music and tools, and upload to the Reels feed, found at the top of the Explore page.

-If you haven’t already played around with this new feature, we suggest following our three step guide to uploading your first Reel.
+If you haven’t already played around with this new feature, we suggest you follow these three steps to uploading your first Instagram Reel

 #1: Select Your Music, Speed, and Filters

 To create Reels, open the Instagram Stories camera and select the Reels option.
 Before shooting your video, you can use a song from the Instagram music library to accompany your reel.
 Like Stories, you have the option to select which part of a song you want to feature.
 Or you can use your own original audio.

 Then set your timer and countdown, if you want to record your clip hands-free.

 Just like Instagram Stories, you can select an effect in Instagram’s effects gallery, and record multiple clips using different effects.
 Next, pick the speed of the video or audio you selected.

 To record your Instagram Reels, press and hold the capture button.
 You will see a progress indicator at the top of the screen as you record.
 You can record your reels in a series of clips, all at once or using video uploads from your gallery.

 Once you’re done recording, you can add other effects to your videos, like GIFs, stickers, and text.
 You can also select at what specific points you want your text to appear.